relativitydev/disclaimer-acceptance-log/README.md

+# Archived #
+This application is no longer in use, and is no longer supported.
+Use at your own risk.

 # disclaimer-acceptance-log
 Open Source Community: This Relativity Applications allows users to display multiple group specific and/or environment wide disclaimers upon login.